andersjanmyr/express-lab/README.md

 Make sure the connection is detected by checking out the log.

-### 4. Send an event to the client with socke.emit
+### 4. Send an event to the client with socket.emit

 This event must by sent from inside the connection callback, since this is where the socket is available.